yongwoon830/labelme.usage/README.md

 # labelme.usage
-This repository explains how to create simple training labeling data for image segmentation using a GUI-based approach.
+This repository demonstrates how to create simple training labeling data for image segmentation using a GUI-based approach.
+The workflow is based on Labelme (https://github.com/wkentaro/labelme ), a popular open-source annotation tool.

+Using Labelme, users can easily annotate images with polygon-based labels through a graphical interface, making it suitable for preparing segmentation datasets for machine learning and deep learning models.